TouK/nussknacker/docs/scenarios_authoring/AggregatesInTimeWindows.md

 sidebar_position: 5
 ---

-# Aggregates in time windows
+# Aggregates in time windows | Streaming only

 **(Flink engine only)**